trisdauvergne/milestone-project-03/README.md

 When the user clicks **delete list** on the 'My lists' page this deletes the list.
 The user then receives confirmation that the list has been deleted.
 On the confirmation page, the user is given the option to **go back to lists** where the remaining lists will be displayed.

 ## List Items Page
 If the user clicks on a list name in the 'My lists' page, a **list display** of all the items within that list will appear on a new page.
 The **name of the list** will appear at the top of the page, beneath the nav bar.
-Beneath this will be options for the user to sort the list
+There will be 3 options beneath the list name that will allow the user to sort items by **brand name**, by **price** and by **urgency**.

+Beneath these options will sit the items in the list.
+Each item will consist of an **image** which will be displayed from the image link the user input.
+Next to the image link will be the item **heading**, which will be a link to the retailer.
+Beneath this will be the item description, the price, the urgency and the options to **edit item** and **delete item**.

+At the bottom of the page the user can **add to this list**, which will take them to the add an item page or **delete the list** which will delete the list and its contents.

+If the user clicks on sort items by brand name, it will open a new page and show results in alphabetical order.
+If the user clicks on sort by price, it will show the results in ascending order.
+If the user clicks on sort by urgency, it will show the most urgent results first.

+## Delete Item
+If the user clicks on **delete item** on the list items page, this will delete that item.
+The user will then be taken to a confirmation page where they will be given the option to **Go back to list** with the list name populated from the database.